10 surprising survival uses for household sugar

 Sugar can not only be used to clean open wounds, but it can also accelerate the healing process of the wound.
 Sugar also prevents infection from setting in.

-As I mentioned before, the reason for this is that sugar naturally kills bacteria.
+As I mentioned before, this is because sugar naturally kills bacteria.
 It deprives them of oxygen, reducing the likelihood of infection and increasing the healing rate.

 And this is how our ancestors treated a wound with sugar: